MicrosoftDocs/sql-docs/azure-sql/managed-instance/instance-stop-start-how-to.md

 ### [Portal](#tab/azure-portal)

-To manage a stop and start schedule by using the [Azure portal](https://portal.azure.com), go to your instance, and then, on the left pane, select **Start/Stop Schedule**.
+To manage a stop and start schedule by using the [Azure portal](https://portal.azure.com), go to your instance, and then select **Start/Stop Schedule** on the left pane.

 :::image type="content" source="media/instance-stop-start-how-to/start-stop-schedule.png" alt-text="Screenshot of the 'Start/Stop schedule' pane of the managed instance." lightbox="media/instance-stop-start-how-to/start-stop-schedule.png":::

-On the **Start/Stop Schedule** pane you can:
+On the **Start/Stop Schedule** pane, you can:

 - View existing schedules.
 - Specify the time zone of your scheduled events in the **Time zone** dropdown list.